divanov11/dennisivy.com/src/pages/events/october-hackathon.md

 Build an API that outputs a list of developer advocates with their details such as where they work, social links, bio, etc.

+**Project Requirements**

 Your API should at a minumum have these 4 endpoints

 1. `/advocates`
 2. `/advocates/:id`
 3. `/companies`
 4. `/companies/:id`

+Your API should be searchable (By user name), paginated.

+Ex:

+`/advocates/?query=dennis&limit=20&page=2`

+Your endpoints should provide links to user profile pictures and company logos.

 User Data Ex: